BrandonDyer64/Blender-FLIP-Fluids/README.md

 ## System Requirements

-- Windows 7, Windows 8, Windows 8.1, or Windows 10
 - Blender 2.79 (64-bit)
 - CPU 64-bit Intel® or AMD® multi-core processor
 - 8 GB RAM minimum, 16 GB or more of RAM memory is highly recommended